 Curiously, the grotesque or serif-free Victorian fonts have come to represent the accessible and widespread, desired mediocrity.
 What was once thought to be right – traditional serif-based fonts – are most common in counterculture: tattoos, graffiti, and hipster zines.

-When it comes to advertising, if you want to convey a specific message to your audience or you are looking for a font for your next project that is modern but still has a classic feel, Helvetica may be exactly what you are looking for.
+When it comes to advertising and digital marketing, if you want to convey a specific message to your audience or you are looking for a font for your next project that is modern but still has a classic feel, Helvetica may be exactly what you are looking for.